sighupio/distribution/README.md

 </p>
 <!-- markdownlint-enable MD033 MD045 -->

-SIGHUP Kubernetes Distribution is structured on modules, and each module has a set of packages.
+SIGHUP Distribution is structured on modules, and each module has a set of packages.

 - A package is a single unit of functionality.
 - A module groups packages that are functionally related together.